CodebuffAI/codebuff/knowledge.md

 - Knowledge is stored in `knowledge.md` files, which can be created in relevant directories throughout the project.
 - Mani automatically updates knowledge files when learning new information or correcting mistakes.
 - Developers are encouraged to review and commit knowledge file changes to share insights across the team.
+- When a knowledge file becomes too large or covers multiple distinct topics, it should be split into separate files for better organization and easier maintenance.
+- Always prefer specific, focused knowledge files (e.g., authentication.knowledge.md, billing.knowledge.md) over combined files (e.g., authentication_and_billing.knowledge.md).

 ## Terminal Command Execution